Rocko1204/packageforce/README.md

 Advanced Salesforce DevOps toolkit for package operations, deployments, testing, and changelog management - completely independent from SF CLI.

+> **Note**: The animated demos in this README may not display properly in VS Code's markdown preview.
+> For the best viewing experience, please view this README on [GitHub](https://github.com/Rocko1204/packageforce)
+> or install the "Markdown Preview Enhanced" extension in VS Code.

 ## Installation

 ### From VS Code Marketplace